a-rasina/Number-Guessing-Game/README.md

 ## Hints System

-The game provides progressive hints to help you narrow down the possibilities:
+The game provides progressive hints to help you narrow down the possibilities.
+Hints are clearly formatted and separated from the main feedback for easy reading.

 - **Hint 1** (Always): Tells you if the number is even or odd
 - **Hint 2** (After 2 attempts): Divisibility clues (divisible by 5 or 10)